-Level contribution funding (pre-funding) provides for greater equity between the generations and for relatively stable rate of contributions from year to year.
+Level contribution funding (pre-funding) provides for relatively stable rate of contributions from year to year.
 However, unlike pensions, health care is not a predictable expense.
 This method would require SERS to increase contributions to unrealistic levels.
 Even assuming medical inflation equal to general inflation, the assets required would be in excess of \$1.8 billion.
-This compares to current assets of \$252 million.
+This compares to current assets of \$335 million.